fmnoise/flow/README.md

 Q: Is there an alternative to `finally` clause provided by flow?

-A: No, `finally` is currently not implented.
-Consider using `try/catch/finally` if you need that.
+A: `thru` may be used similarly to `finally`, despite it's not exactly the same.
+Consider using `try/catch/finally` if you need exact `finally` behavior.

 Q: How about cljs support?